airblade/vim-localorie/README.markdown

 ## vim-localorie

-Localorie is a Vim plugin which makes working with Rails i18n locale files a little easier.
+Localorie is a Vim plugin which makes working with Rails i18n YAML locale files a little easier.

 ### Look up translations